 Now, you need to investigate each potential solution to understand how, at a high level, they provide the capabilities they claim.
 This step will weed out some of the options.

 For each remaining option, calculate the estimated ROI for that solution.
 Technical folks will roll their eyes at this statement.
-But this calculation is not only necessary, it is also not that difficult; especially if you use a tool like the free SSO ROI Calculator mentioned earlier.
+But this calculation is not only necessary, it is also not that difficult.

 Many companies will find that a single solution reduces password management costs by 80 percent or more.
 Assuming the cost to acquire, implement, and manage that solution is relatively low, many companies will choose not to address the remaining 20 percent of the cost.
 In other words, if the ROI for a single solution is large enough and the ROI to address the remaining costs are too low, it might not make sense to attempt to address the remainder of the costs.